lennhy/Angular_sorting_app/README.md

-#Open app from index.html in Browser Must be Morzilla or Safari or on a server in any browser
+#Open app from index.html in Browser

 # If the file is not on a server Open the index.html file in Morzilla, or Safari.